Originally Posted by Tim Spiess on 02/08/2015, Revised August 2016

 This issue is really quite simple if you are not biased against addressing “religion” as you would address any other issue.
 People are fond of saying something like, ‘this issue is very complicated’.
 That would only be true if you deny certain realities or have beliefs that obscure the issue.
 Unfortunately, there is a very strong belief in the world that says you cannot criticize a person’s religion.
 Or, stated another way, to criticize a religious belief or to examine a religious figure's God-beliefs is to be an ‘intolerant person’, or worse yet, a person who ‘hates’.
 This belief is wrong and obscures the issue - please see What it means to be a truly tolerant person?.

 In general, people are so sensitive – and thus defensive – about their religious beliefs because they are very insecure about those beliefs due to not really understanding what they believe.
 They do this because people at some level believe that what they believe about God might well affect their existence either in this life or a life to come.
 People don’t want to be shown they are ignorant or hold contradictory beliefs about anything, especially about basic questions of life and death or understanding of their existence, and so they are very quick to get defensive about that topic.
 They particularly don’t want to be shown something they look to – their religion, for example – has wrong or bad elements in it.
-They just don’t want to ‘go there’ because they don’t want to examine the foundation of their basic existential beliefs…it is simply too scary (or they have too much pride) to consider ‘I am wrong’ or ‘I am living for the wrong reasons’ or at a shallower level that ‘some aspects of my religion it, are wrong’...the fundamental problem of human pride or fear won't allow that.
+They just don’t want to ‘go there’ because they don’t want to examine the foundation of their basic existential beliefs…it is simply too scary (or they have too much pride) to consider ‘I am wrong’ or ‘I am living for the wrong reasons’ or at a shallower level that ‘some aspects of my religion are wrong’...the fundamental problem of human pride or fear won't allow that.

-Muslims are like any other religious people in that most Muslims don’t actually know well what their sources or standards say or claim.
+Muslims are like any other religious people in that most Muslims don’t actually know well what their sources or standards for their religion say or claim.
 For example, most Muslims have never read through the entire Quran, just like most Christians have never read through the entire bible or most Jews have never read through the entire Tanakh.
 Furthermore, it is one thing to read through a book, and quite another to sincerely and seriously contemplate, consider or try hard to understand all the facts or claims in that book.

 So, let us get to the crux of the matter regarding Islam and the Muslims who use force and violence to get people to submit to 'Allah'.
 As I said earlier, the question that desperately needs to be asked and answered is, “is there a basis in Islam’s basic sources or standards for knowing Allah's will that justifies Muslims in using violence to achieve Allah’s goals?”
 The simple and truthful answer is yes.
 What is that basis?